 Yoson An began working in the New Zealand screen industry in 2012 with short film Death Note, having previously worked in theatre.
-He got his first starring role in a feature film the following year — in Ghost Bride, a horror film by cult Kiwi director David Blyth, he played a Chinese immigrant forced into an arranged marriage.
+He got his first starring role in a feature film the following year — in David Blyth horror film Ghost Bride, he played a Chinese immigrant forced into an arranged marriage.
 A lead role in Australian drama series Dead Lucky followed in 2017, this time as a rookie cop who blames his mentor for the death of his best friend.
-He also appears in hit webseries Flat3, and big-budget fantasy Mortal Engines, directed by Oscar-winning visual effects artist Christian Rivers.
+He also acts in hit webseries Flat3, and big-budget fantasy Mortal Engines.
+In 2018 it was announced that he would play the love interest in Niki Caro's big budget remake of Mulan.
 Image Credit: Photo by Andi Crown

 I’ve been quite fortunate with my auditions.
 There have been a few stereotypical Asian characters, but a lot of my [casting] briefs have been from US productions and most of the characters’ personalities have been quite multi-layered.
 Yoson An, on the variety of roles he's landed, in a 13 October 2017 interview with website Proudly Asian Theatre

 John (Anton Tennet) is a small town crim with a big time dream: to abscond from Thames to Paeroa with his boss’s sister.
 A robbery gone wrong and a mysterious Chinese bracelet send his plans into a spin, and he finds that going back to the future has a price.
 Hong Kong action movies, Kiwi slapstick and time travel head to the heartland in Tim van Dammen’s follow-up to Romeo and Juliet: A Love Song.
 Jonathan Brugh (What We Do in the Shadows) plays the villain; Milo Cawthorne and Yoson An are also in the cast.
 Mega Time Squad was selected for the Fantasia festival in Montreal.